 Each year the event is dedicated to a special person who has made significant contributions to bicycling and the community.

-Our dedication recipient for 2016 was honored at the Pre-Ride Pasta Dinner & Dedication Ceremony – Friday, October 7th – 6:30pm – 8:00pm.
-Admission is included in your entry, so be sure to attend in 2017 and meet our honored guest!
-Same location as the EXPO at the Cochise County Fairgrounds.
+In 2017 the Pre-Ride Pasta Dinner & Dedication Ceremony will be on – Friday, October 6th – 6:30pm – 8:00pm.
 Check back in the summer for announcement of the 2017 Dedication Recipient.

 Alex Oden – Cyclist, environmentalist and cancer survivor.